whoamicode/whoamicode.github.io/README.md

 - [Node](https://github.com/marcopollivier/whoaminode)
 - [Go](https://github.com/marcopollivier/whoamigo)

-These in WIP status
+This in WIP status
 - [Clojure](https://github.com/marcopollivier/whoamiclojure)

 And this to the future
 - [Java](https://github.com/marcopollivier/whoamivertx)

 These projects there're in common: